Response to Recent Reports Regarding Estonia’s Participation in the NDPHS - NDPHS

 To address the recent media reports regarding Estonia’s withdrawal from the NDPHS Secretariat, the following statement will correct some facts and provide essential context on the organization’s current operations and its value to the region:

 Immediate Cessation of Russian Cooperation.
 It is imperative to clarify that the Northern Dimension Partnership in Public Health and Social Well-being (NDPHS) terminated all cooperation with Russia in early 2022 and has since focused its activities on unwavering solidarity and support for Ukraine.
 We fully share the position of condemning Russia’s aggression.
-Our strategic goal is to preserve and value a functional Nordic-Baltic Sea network built on inclusiveness, equality, trust, and shared agenda-setting that advances common public health and social well-being objectives across the region.
+Our strategic goal is to preserve and value a functional Nordic-Baltic Sea network built on inclusiveness, equality, trust, and shared agenda-setting that advances common health and social well-being objectives across the region.

 Minister of Health of Ukraine, Mr. Viktor Liashko, addresses the NDPHS PAC participants, Stockholm, Sweden, 2024 ©Government Offices of Sweden

 Since 2009, the NDPHS has served as the Policy Area Coordinator for “Health” (PA Health) in the European Union Strategy for the Baltic Sea Region (EUSBSR).
 As the Coordinator for Policy Area Health, the partnership plays an important role in implementing the EU Strategy for the Baltic Sea Region.
-In recent years, it has undergone a thorough renewal to better address the region’s security and health challenges.
-With the long-standing experience in regional cooperation and a well-established network, the Partnership is uniquely positioned to deliver maximum strategic and operational synergy across the Nordic–Baltic Sea region.

 The NDPHS remains committed to a unified and constructive line with Nordic and Baltic Sea neighbours to ensure regional stability.
 Actions that signal fragmentation risk reinforce narratives that benefit those seeking to undermine our regional unity.